Criminology NPA Level 6 (SCP)

 It develops an understanding of the criminal justice system and provides bite-sized chunks of learning.
 The award focuses on areas such as the nature and extent of crime, and forensic psychology.

 Criminology is the scientific study of crime, including its causes, responses by the criminal justice system, and methods of prevention.
-You will study the nature and extent of crime, crime in the community, forensic science and crime control strategies.
+You will study the nature and extent of crime, and crime control strategies.